Do you ever feel like God just loves you because that’s something He does for everyone, not because He actually likes you?

 How To Become God’s Friends

-We’ve covered quite a few verses about loving and being loved by God.
-So let’s start pulling it all together and answer the question posed by this blog post’s title .
+We’ve covered quite a few verses about loving and being loved by God, so let’s start pulling it all together and answer the question implied by this blog post’s title: How do you become a friend of God?
 When you boil it down to the main points in the verses we looked at, it actually seems pretty simple:

 - What James writes about Abraham points out the importance of demonstrating your faith by how you live (James 2:21-22)